-- The College's fall enrollment increased by 39% from Fall 2007 to Fall 2011 while state funding decreased by 49% and county funding decreased by 13%.
-With decreasing state and county funding, TCL will be more dependent on tuition revenue.
-TCL faced the challenge of a 6% decrease in enrollment from Fall 2010 to Fall 2011, coupled with decreasing funding. - The College has aging facilities that need renovation.
-New River Campus enrollment growth rate of 85% from Fall 2007 to Fall 2011 has put space constraints on the one building.
+- The College has aging facilities that need renovation.
+The New River Campus' enrollment growth rate of 61% from Fall 2008 to Fall 2012 has put space constraints on the building.
 The College must continually upgrade its systems and improve processes to meet the needs of growth in its service area. - Rapid shifts in technology and knowledge-life affect every aspect of the institution's infrastructure and the professional development needs of faculty and staff.